-You're most likely to get basal ganglia calcification between the ages of 30 and 60, though it can happen any time.
+You're most likely to get basal ganglia calcification between the ages of 30 and 60, though it can happen at any time.
 Most people who develop it are in good health before they find out they have it.

 Calcium build-up in your basal ganglia can also happen because of infection, problems with your parathyroid gland, and for other reasons.
-When it happens this way, it is also known as basal ganglia calcification, but is different from the genetic form of the disease.

-You may have no symptoms at all.
+In most cases, you may have no symptoms at all.
 But if you do, there are usually two types: either movement-related or psychiatric.
 The exact symptoms depend on which part of your brain is affected.

 - Walking unsteadily

 - Talking more slowly than usual, or slurring your words